utksi/wannier_elf/README.md

 1. **Run**:
    - **Script**: `elf.py`
    - **Description**: Reads Wannier function `.xsf` files, computes the ELF, and saves it to a `.xsf` file.
 Need options file `options.dat`.
-   - `options.dat` allows settings for KE density symmetrization (not recommended for calculating ELF), interpolation (recommended), normalization (not needed, here for a sanity check), use_fft (use fft to calculate D -> highly recommended).
+   - `options.dat` allows settings for KE density symmetrization (necessary for calculating ELF, but one can check what happens otherwise), interpolation (recommended), normalization (not needed, here for a sanity check), use_fft (use fft to calculate D -> highly recommended).
    - **Output**: `elf.xsf`

 2. **Visualization**: